 Pause: Awaken Joy

 My father, Mendek Rubin, was a joy gatherer.
 In his quest to break free from decades of unrelenting depression and live a happy life, he constantly searched the world for things that sparked his delight.
 He especially loved beautiful music, young children, and nature—blossoming flowers, trees, the ocean, and colorful sunsets—which he wrote about and photographed.
-I know his strategy worked, because he became one of the most cheerful and peaceful people I have ever known.
+I know his joy-gathering strategy worked, because he became one of the most cheerful and peaceful people I have ever known.

 With so many things competing for our attention, taking less than two minutes to awaken delight may be one of the simplest and most nourishing gifts we can give ourselves.
 As my father wrote, “When my mind, heart, and soul choose that which is pleasant and good, I am sending messengers out into the world that make both me and the world more loving and joyful.”